tom-doerr/vim_codex/README.rst

 .. image:: gifs/render1630099906410.gif

 This is a simple plugin for Vim that will allow you to use OpenAI Codex.
-To use this plugin you need to have access to OpenAIs `Codex API`_.
+To use this plugin you need to have access to OpenAI's `Codex API`_.

 .. _Codex API: https://openai.com/blog/openai-codex/